 Step 4: Inside solution: Boost your antioxidant intake

-A diet rich in antioxidants and omega fatty acids is a fantastic way to protect against damage that may trigger overproduction of pigment in the skin.
-Excellent plant-based sources include flaxseed oil, walnuts, hemp seeds, chia seeds and avocado.
+A diet rich in antioxidants and omega fatty acids is a fantastic way to protect against damage that may trigger the overproduction of pigment in the skin.
+Excellent plant-based sources include flaxseed oil, walnuts, hemp seeds, chia seeds, and avocado.
 Ensuring your diet contains an abundance of antioxidants can also ensure that your skin is being protected from damage associated with hormone imbalance.
 Edible Beauty Native Collagen Powder is a fantastic way to boost your antioxidant intake naturally.

 Shop our Pigmentation Essential Set here.